Lockheed wins $318 million contract for Hellfire missiles

-WASHINGTON (Reuters) - Lockheed Martin Corp (LMT.N) was awarded a contract for more than $318 million to sell Hellfire II missiles to the U.S. Army, Air Force and a number of countries, the Pentagon said on Monday.
+WASHINGTON, Dec 7 (Reuters) - Lockheed Martin Corp was awarded a contract for more than $318 million to sell Hellfire II missiles to the U.S. Army, Air Force and a number of countries, the Pentagon said on Monday.

 Part of the contract would be through foreign military sales to South Korea, Egypt, Pakistan, Iraq, India, Saudi Arabia, Tunisia and Indonesia, the Department of Defense said in its daily digest of major contract awards.